-Torfaen, alike many boroughs within Gwent, faces challenges in terms of health and wealth inequality.
+Torfaen, like many boroughs within Gwent, faces challenges in terms of health and wealth inequality, the rise of online shopping and the impact on our town centres and social issues affects our families and young people.
 The range and configuration of services varies depending on local population, geography, nature of local services, and local legacy in terms of how services have developed and evolved.
 Workforce deficits and increasing case complexities combined with an increase in the volume of residents accessing services has and continues to impact on our ability to provide excellent care and develop meaningful relationships with our communities.

-Current services need to evolve to be able to sustain and improve.
+Current services need to continually evolve to be able to become sustainable and improve in line with population needs assessments (PNA) and future ambitions.
 There is a necessity to change historical ways and patterns of working that no longer meet the needs of today's society and the needs of the future population, notwithstanding the changes to our service delivery and communication brought about by the recent pandemic.
-Change is required to address several key factors:
+Change is required to address several key factors;

-- The demand for health and social care is growing and will continue to grow; we have an aging population, with patients living longer and with more complex needs, which intensifies the challenges faced by all sectors. - All our health, social care and community services need to be sustainable in the short, medium, and longer term. - Our population is characterised by pockets of health inequalities, linked to socio-economic deprivation the current financial climate will further - Our demography continues to diversify with an increase in our asylum seeker, Ukrainian resettlement, and refugee population. - Our estate is not robust to provide services for now and the future
+- The demand for health and social care is growing and will continue to grow; we have an aging population, with patients living longer and with more complex needs, which intensifies the challenges faced by all sectors. - All our health, social care and community services need to be sustainable in the short, medium, and longer term. - Our population is characterised by pockets of health inequalities, linked to socio-economic deprivation the current financial climate will further impact these areas. - Our demography continues to diversify with an increase in our asylum seeker, Ukrainian resettlement, and refugee population. - Our estate is not robust to provide services for now and the future